shanks28/FinalYearProject/README.md

 - `main.py` : The main script for running the interpolation.
 - `models/` : Contains the U-Net architecture and Super SloMo weights.
-- `requirements.txt` : Lists all the dependencies required for the project.
+- `req.txt` : Lists all the dependencies required for the project.
-- `README.md` : Documentation for the project.

 ## How It Works